 The dropout rate to become an ADI is high.
 Due to changes in people’s lives, sometimes people only realise it’s not for them quarter/half way through.

-If your unhappy with the training, it’s very difficult to walk away when you have paid so much money up front.
+If you’re unhappy with the training, it’s very difficult to walk away when you have paid so much money up front.
 So you either carry on or walk away.
-Either way the company you have just paid
+Either way the company you have just paid is still laughing.

 Part 1- Theory: none, this is generally learning from home.
 If you need extra help then we can always assist you.
 Everything is explained and your trainer is just a phone call away if you need advice or tips.